dimselab/Webpack-template/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You neet a recent installation of Node on your computer
+You neet a recent installation of Node on your computer... and git if you want to clone the project

 ### Installing
 You can either download this project or clone it from github: yo ucan use this command to clone it and give it a new name